 What is eLearning?

-eLearning or Distance education means education that uses one or more of the technologies: (1) The internet; (2) One-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; (3) Audio conferencing; or (4) Video cassettes, DVDs, and CD-ROMs
+eLearning involves using primarily the internet and one or more other technologies involving one/two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices or audio/video conferencing.

-- Hybrid courses are part online and part on campus.
-The on campus session is usually just one day per week.
+- Hybrid courses are taught part online and part on campus.
+Hybrid classes often meet on campus more than one day per week.
 The rest of your work is completed online via Canvas, our learning management system.
 These courses will be designated on the class schedule with sections HYA, HYB, HYC, etc.

-- Web enhanced courses are taught entirely on campus.
-The instructor will post information for you on Canvas, our learning management system.
+- On Campus Face-to-Face courses are taught entirely on campus.
+The instructor provides information and posts for you in our learning management system in Canvas.
 Posts may include the syllabus and handouts.

 How Does eLearning Work?

-Strategies for success in online classes include logging on your course on the first day of class, dedicating time each day to completing your course assignments, having reliable technology and Internet connection.
-Read more about characteristics of successful online students
+Strategies for success in online classes include logging on to your course on the first day of class, dedicating time each day to completing your course assignments and having reliable technology and an Internet connection.
+Read more on How to be Successful Online.

 Important Class Attendance Information